 Price-wise though, we think it should be S$500 to S$1000 less expensive so that it would be really competitive.
 Down the road, there’ll definitely be rebates and packages which drive the price down slightly, but S$6,199 for the body alone is a bit pricey.

-More information about the Canon EOS R5 (S$6,199) is available on Canon’s website.
+For more information about the Canon EOS R5 (S$6,199) or to support us, get it on Amazon here.